Let Maria Hopkins Associates help you decide if you can get rid of your PMI

-When buying a house, a 20% down payment is usually the standard.
-The lender's risk is oftentimes only the difference between the home value and the amount due on the loan, so the 20% adds a nice buffer against the charges of foreclosure, selling the home again, and regular value variations on the chance that a purchaser doesn't pay.
+A 20% down payment is usually accepted when buying a house.
+The lender's liability is usually only the remainder between the home value and the amount outstanding on the loan, so the 20% supplies a nice buffer against the charges of foreclosure, selling the home again, and typical value variations in the event a borrower doesn't pay.

-The market was working with down payments down to 10, 5 and even 0 percent during the mortgage boom of the mid 2000s.
-How does a lender endure the increased risk of the small down payment?
+During the recent mortgage boom of the last decade, it became common to see lenders taking down payments of 10, 5 or sometimes 0 percent.
+How does a lender manage the increased risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
-PMI protects the lender if a borrower is unable to pay on the loan and the market price of the house is less than what is owed on the loan.
+This added plan protects the lender in case a borrower doesn't pay on the loan and the value of the home is lower than the loan balance.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can homeowners keep from bearing the cost of PMI?
+How can homebuyers prevent bearing the cost of PMI?

-With the implementation of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
-The law guarantees that, upon request of the home owner, the PMI must be released when the principal amount reaches only 80 percent.
-So, smart homeowners can get off the hook sooner than expected.
+The Homeowners Protection Act of 1998 forces the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Acute home owners can get off the hook ahead of time.
+The law designates that, at the request of the homeowner, the PMI must be released when the principal amount reaches only 80 percent.

-It can take many years to arrive at the point where the principal is only 20% of the initial amount borrowed, so it's necessary to know how your home has appreciated in value.
-After all, any appreciation you've obtained over time counts towards abolishing PMI.
-So what's the reason for paying it after your loan balance has fallen below the 80% threshold?
-Your neighborhood might not be reflecting the national trends and/or your home could have gained equity before things simmered down, so even when nationwide trends indicate plummeting home values, you should realize that real estate is local.
+Considering it can take many years to arrive at the point where the principal is only 20% of the initial amount of the loan, it's essential to know how your home has appreciated in value.
+After all, every bit of appreciation you've gained over the years counts towards dismissing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% threshold?
+Even when nationwide trends indicate declining home values, understand that real estate is local.
+Your neighborhood may not be adhering to the national trends and/or your home could have gained equity before things calmed down.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
-It is an appraiser's job to understand the market dynamics of their area.
-At Maria Hopkins Associates, we know when property values have risen or declined.
-We're masters at analyzing value trends in Spencer, Worcester County and surrounding areas.
-When faced with data from an appraiser, the mortgage company will usually eliminate the PMI with little trouble.
-At that time, the home owner can delight in the savings from that point on.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity goes over the 20% point, as it's a difficult thing to know.
+As appraisers, it's our job to understand the market dynamics of our area.
+At Maria Hopkins Associates, we're masters at pinpointing value trends in Spencer, Worcester County and surrounding areas, and we know when property values have risen or declined.
+Faced with information from an appraiser, the mortgage company will often remove the PMI with little trouble.
+At which time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: